MSc/Postgraduate Diploma/Postgraduate Certificate

 Optional modules include:

-- Design of Fluid Systems - This module looks at the design hierarchy for fluid and thermal systems, finite origins of the governing equations, analytical solutions and their shortcomings, difference method, application to governing equations and numerical stability.
+- Design of Fluid Systems - An in-depth look at the design hierarchy for fluid and thermal systems, finite origins of the governing equations, analytical solutions and their shortcomings, difference method, application to governing equations and numerical stability.

 - Structural Integrity in Design - Here, you will advance your knowledge in structural integrity concepts, failure criteria, designing against fatigue, non-destructive testing and inspection techniques, structural health monitoring and fracture mechanics.

-- Industrial Applications of Vision and Automation - This module explores methods of machine vision and automation, software based image analysis and computer vision, to solve industrial inspection problems.
+- Industrial Applications of Vision and Automation - Explores methods of machine vision and automation, software based image analysis and computer vision, to solve industrial inspection problems.

 The optional modules available to you may be determined by the subjects you have studied in your degree.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.